shiftstack/certcheck/README.md

 Checks the HTTPS certificate securing a domain name.

 Returns PASS if the certificate contains a Subject Alternative Name (SAN).
-Returns INVALID if the certificate does not contain any SAN field.
+Returns INVALID if the certificate does not contain any SAN.

 ## Usage